 The Desert Southwest

 The southeast (east Texas, the Gulf Cost & Florida) has a very hot, humid summer climate, typically in USDA zones 6-9.
 While many of the same suggestions apply as with the Desert Southwest (above), water-thrifty (xeric) plants such as Lavender and any plant marked with a Western Only Cowboy Hat symbol will not thrive in these areas.
-Plants with very wooly, gray foliage are not recommended.
-These include Partridge Feather (Tanacetum), Wooly Thyme, Horehound (Marrubium), and some Lamb's Ear (Stachys), as they may rot or "melt" from rain, excessive humidity and hot weather.
+Plants with very woolly, gray foliage are not recommended.
+These include Partridge Feather (Tanacetum), Woolly Thyme, Horehound (Marrubium), and some Lamb's Ear (Stachys), as they may rot or "melt" from rain, excessive humidity and hot weather.
 We suggest you choose plants from our plants for the Southeast.

-Midwest, Mid-Atlantic and Northeast
+Midwest, Mid-Atlantic, and Northeast

 A majority of our plants are well-suited for the Midwest, Mid-Atlantic and Northeast region--and almost anywhere in the U.S. But, growing water-thrifty (xeric) plants in wetter climates requires a full sun site with very fast draining sandy or sandy-loam soils with low fertility.
 Raised beds and south or west facing sloped beds provide the fastest drainage conditions.
 Gravel is the preferred mulching material.
 Protection from winter moisture is critical.
 Wet, freezing/thawing soil conditions will rot xeric plants.
 Protect them by planting under a roof overhang or placing a movable cold frame over plants in their flower bed.
 Avoid plants with a “Western Only” cowboy hat symbol.
 For best success, choose plants for anywhere in the U.S. or plants for the Northeast.

 Watch dozens of How-To Gardening videos from our horticulture experts.